WMamba: Wavelet-based Mamba for Face Forgery Detection: Methodology

 \subsection{DCConv}

-Building upon DSConv, we propose DCConv, which incorporates a learned coordinate axis to effectively capture a wider variety of slender structures.
-A detailed comparison of the two algorithms is presented in Figure~\ref{dcconv_fig}.
-Specifically, we start with a 1D convolutional kernel that is oriented along a predefined coordinate axis (either the x-axis or y-axis).
-For a given input feature map, DCConv employs a standard 2D convolutional layer to dynamically generate pixel-wise offsets and rotation angles.
-The predicted offsets are constrained within the interval $[-1, 1]$ using a Tanh activation function, while the rotation angles are restricted to the range $[0, \frac{\pi}{2}]$ through a Sigmoid activation function.
-Let the positions of the 1D kernel, centered at the $i$-th pixel $(x_i,y_i)$, be denoted as $\{K_{i\pm c}=(x_{i\pm c}, y_{i\pm c})\ \vert \ c=0,1,...,\frac{k-1}{2}\}$, where $k$ represents the kernel length.
-The corresponding learned offsets and rotation angles are given by $\{\delta_{i,\pm c}\ \vert \ c=0,1,...,\frac{k-1}{2}\}$ and $\theta_i$, respectively.
-When the 1D kernel is oriented along the x-axis, the adjusted positions of the kernel can be iteratively calculated using the following equation:
+Building on the work of DSConv \cite{Qi_2023_ICCV}, we introduce DCConv, which incorporates a learnable coordinate axis to effectively capture slender structures oriented along arbitrary directions, as demonstrated in Figure~\ref{dcconv_fig}.
+Specifically, DCConv begins with a 1D convolutional kernel initially aligned along a predefined coordinate axis (either the x-axis or y-axis).
+For each input feature map, DCConv employs two standard 2D convolutional layers to independently generate pixel-wise offsets and rotation angles.
+The predicted offsets are bounded within the interval $[-1, 1]$ using a Tanh activation function, while the rotation angles are constrained to the range $[0, \frac{\pi}{2}]$ through a Sigmoid activation function followed by a scaling operation.
+Let's consider a 1D kernel of odd length $k$, centered at the $i$-th pixel with coordinates $(x_i,y_i)$.
+The positions of the kernel points are denoted by $\{K_{i\pm c}=(x_{i\pm c}, y_{i\pm c})\ \vert \ c=0,1,...,\frac{k-1}{2}\}$.
+The corresponding learned offsets for these kernel points are represented by $\{\delta_{i,\pm c}\ \vert \ c=0,1,...,\frac{k-1}{2}\}$, and the predicted rotation angle at the $i$-th pixel is denoted by $\theta_i$.
+When the 1D kernel is initialized along the x-axis, the adjusted positions of the kernel points are computed as:

-Notably, in practice, $\delta_{i,0}$ is set to $0$.
-When the 1D kernel is aligned with the y-axis, Equation \ref{E4} can be rewritten as:
+In practice, the value of $\delta_{i,0}$ is set to $0$, and the kernel positions are calculated iteratively in a step-by-step manner.
+When the 1D kernel is initialized along the y-axis, Equation \ref{E4} can be reformulated as:

-The Tanh activation function and the iterative calculation process ensure that the offset differences between adjacent kernel points remain below one.
-This allows for the effective extraction of slender structures with smooth and continuous topologies.
-Moreover, the learned rotation angles enable DCConv to theoretically model slender structures oriented in any direction.
-Given that the offsets are typically fractional, bilinear interpolation is employed to compute the receptive field values for the convolution operation \cite{Dai_2017_ICCV}.
+The combination of the Tanh activation function and the iterative calculation process ensures that the offset differences between adjacent kernel points remain consistently below one, facilitating the effective extraction of slender structures with smooth and continuous topologies. \textbf{Furthermore, the learned rotation angles enable DCConv to theoretically model slender structures oriented in any direction.} This flexibility allows DCConv to capture a wider range of slender geometries compared to DSConv, which can be regarded as a special case of DCConv when $\theta_i = 0$.
+A visual comparison of these two convolutional paradigms are provided in Appendix~\ref{appendixa}.
+Since the offsets are typically fractional, bilinear interpolation is used to compute the receptive field values (\emph{i.e.}, to sample the input feature map) during the convolution operation, as described in \cite{Dai_2017_ICCV}.